There's Only One...Ale-8-One

 Ale-8-One celebrated its 80th anniversary in the summer of 2006.
 That same year, two additional products were commissioned bearing the logo and including Ale-8-One ingredients.
 Ale-8-One suckers were re-introduced after an 18-year lapse by Ruth Hunt Candy Company in Mt.
 Sterling, Kentucky.
 In addition, through interaction and affiliation with the Kentucky Department of Agriculture’s Kentucky Proud program, Ale-8-One salsa was developed incorporating Kentucky-grown produce and components.

 Fielding A. Rogers, oldest son of Frank A. Rogers, became president of Ale-8-One Bottling Company in October of 2009.
 He is the great, great nephew of G. L. Wainscott and still mixes up the closely guarded family secret using Wainscott’s hand-written notes.

-Tours of the factory are offered on Friday mornings by appointment.
+Tours of the factory are offered on Thursday and Friday mornings by appointment.
+Tours are free and last 30-45minutes.
+To schedule a tour call (859) 744-3484 or email us at email@example.com.
 The Ale-8-One Company Store is located in the main office building at 25 Carol Road, Winchester, Kentucky.
 The Ale-8-One Company Store features many interesting specialty items and memorabilia.
 It is open to the public Monday-Friday, 8:30-4:30 p.m.
 If you live in an area where Ale-8-One is not yet available, you may call (859) 744-3484 to place an order for Ale-8-One to be delivered to your home via UPS or visit place your order securely online.